FAME tuning up to help music programs

 “They get upset if we don’t ask them,” Pivovar said of the bands.

 Volunteers, however, don’t necessarily have to be musically talented to help out with FAME’s Music City.
 Help is needed to set up at Pioneer Plaza, which will start 3:30 p.m.
-Thursday Nov.
-7, and for the cleanup and breaking down the site afterwards, starting 8:30 a.m.
-Sunday, Nov.
+Nov.
+7, and for the cleanup and breaking down the site afterward, starting 8:30 a.m.
+Nov.
 10. To help out or donate, call Pivovar at 941-661-7917.
-To learn more about FAME, visit www.famesupportmusic.com
+To learn more about FAME, visit www. famesupport music.com.

 Post a comment as